The role of gynaecological ultrasounds in fertility: When to schedule a consultation

 What is the role of gynaecological ultrasounds in fertility care?

 Gynaecological ultrasound are essential diagnostic tools in fertility care.
 The scans provide real-time images that reveal the size, shape, and condition of the reproductive organs, including the uterus, ovaries, and fallopian tubes.
-This helps your specialist identify potential conditions or abnormalities that could affect conception, such as polycystic ovary syndrome (PCOS), uterine fibroids, polyps, cysts, or signs of hormonal imbalance.
+This helps your specialist identify potential conditions or abnormalities that could affect conception, such as polycystic ovary syndrome (PCOS), uterine fibroids, polyps, cysts, or endometriosis.

 In addition to diagnosing conditions, gynaecological ultrasounds are also used to monitor fertility treatments.
 The scans allow your specialist to track the growth of ovarian follicles during, for instance, ovulation induction or in vitro fertilisation (IVF) and confirm whether ovulation has occurred.
 Similarly, the scans allow your specialist to evaluate the thickness and texture of the uterine lining and determine whether it is ready for implantation.